 Their eyesight is not as good as ours

 The cause could also be that it makes up for areas where it lacks in its vision.
-Rottweilers and other dogs cannot focus well on things that are close to them and are partially color blind.
+Dogs cannot focus well on things that are close to them and are partially color blind.
 In addition to this, dogs can have large muzzles that can get in the way of their vision especially when they are looking down.
 By sniffing things, they will be able to make up for areas where they lack in vision.

 Things to consider